Dachckol/gerda-native-monzo/README.md

 * There is currently a bug with the Gerda OS gab launcher where it will not detect a free port correctly.
   * To resolve you have to edit the gab.gerda.tech app on your phone
-  * I will submit a PR with those fixes on day...